rajdee/redux-in-russian/docs/tutorials/fundamentals/part-8-modern-redux.md

 At the same time, the concepts we've covered in this tutorial should be enough to get you started building your own applications using React and Redux.
 Now's a great time to try working on a project yourself to solidify these concepts and see how they work in practice.
 If you're not sure what kind of a project to build, see [this list of app project ideas](https://github.com/florinpop17/app-ideas) for some inspiration.

-The [Recipes](../../recipes/README.md) section has information on a number of important concepts, like [how to structure your reducers](../../recipes/structuring-reducers/StructuringReducers.md), and [**our Style Guide page**](../../style-guide/style-guide) has important information on our recommended patterns and best practices.
+The [Using Redux](../../usage/index.md) section has information on a number of important concepts, like [how to structure your reducers](../../usage/structuring-reducers/StructuringReducers.md), and [**our Style Guide page**](../../style-guide/style-guide) has important information on our recommended patterns and best practices.

 If you'd like to know more about _why_ Redux exists, what problems it tries to solve, and how it's meant to be used, see Redux maintainer Mark Erikson's posts on [The Tao of Redux, Part 1: Implementation and Intent](https://blog.isquaredsoftware.com/2017/05/idiomatic-redux-tao-of-redux-part-1/) and [The Tao of Redux, Part 2: Practice and Philosophy](https://blog.isquaredsoftware.com/2017/05/idiomatic-redux-tao-of-redux-part-2/).